 *Note; Number of days in a year used in daily rest interest calculations will vary from bank to bank.
 In this illustration, we use a total of 360 days in a year.
 In reality, banks may use a total of 365 days in a year to crunch daily rest interest calculations.

-From the illustration above, Ali saves a grand total of RM4.37 when he pays his installment on the 15th of the month.
+From the illustration above, Ali saves a grand total of RM4.37 when he pays his instalment on the 15th of the month.
 From the daily rest interest calculations above, you will see that the earlier payments are made, the more you save.

-The savings of interest payable may not be significant in the short run (just RM4.37 in this illustration).
+The savings of interest payable may not be significant in the short-run (just RM4.37 in this illustration).
 However, the effect is compounded in the long run when you factor in the larger sum of principal reduced down the line.